cypress-io/cypress/CONTRIBUTING.md

 Before you file a report, here are some common solutions to problems:

 - Update Cypress: Your issue may have already been fixed.
 Updating may resolve your issue.
+- Update cypress-cli: Your issue may have already been fixed.
+Updating may resolve your issue.

 ### Update Cypress